Beit Shemesh: Local government

-Although Bet Shemesh has a heavy Haredi majority, the current mayor of Beit Shemesh is Dr. Aliza Bloch.
-She assumed office in November 2018 after extremely close elections which in the end got her the win by the votes of the IDF soldiers from Bet Shemesh.
-She is also the first female mayor of Beit Shemesh.
+Bet Shemesh has a heavy Haredi majority, the current mayor of Beit Shemesh is Shmuel Greenberg.
+He assumed office in March 2024 after a second round of elections.

-The previous mayor of Beit Shemesh was Moshe Abutbul.
-He is currently a Knesset member as a member of Shas.
-The deputy-mayor, Shmuel Greenberg, is a member of United Torah Judaism (UTJ).
-Haaretz quotes Abutbul as saying: "Beit Shemesh is not a Haredi city and will not be one."
-In the 2009 elections, Shas and UTJ won nine seats in the 21-seat municipal council, one seat went to a new Haredi party called Tov.
+The previous mayor of Beit Shemesh was Aliza Bloch.

 Formerly a Likud stronghold, in the 2006 Knesset elections United Torah Judaism became the city's strongest party, with 22.2 percent of the votes and Shas getting 19.9 percent.
 In 2009 Likud regained its primacy, obtaining 22.2 percent of the votes, and Shas also gained, garnering 20.9 percent, with United Torah Judaism a close third at 20.6 percent.
 Eda Haredit boycott the elections.

 During the municipal elections held on 22 October 2013, acting on several anonymous tips, police raided several private residences and recovered 200 ID cards and disguising materials such as hats, glasses and wigs which law enforcement suspected were used or going to be used for fraudulent voting.
 Additionally, eight people were arrested on suspicion for engaging and coordinating fraudulent voting activities.

 On 10 December 2013, a three-judge panel of the Jerusalem District Court nullified the results of the October municipal elections due to voter fraud and ordered a new election.

 Following an unprecedented 76% voter turnout rate, incumbent mayor Moshe Abutbul beat contender Eli Cohen with a 51% majority vote during the reelection which took place on 11 March 2014.